Aquaculture

 Devon Biodiversity Records Centre

-Devon Species of Conservation Concern which have been ‘shortlised’ as needing particular action or attention (rather than being iconic species).
+Devon Species of Conservation Concern which have been ‘shortlisted’ as needing particular action or attention.

 When too many nutrients (like those found in fertilisers or sewage) enter the water, causing lots of algae to grow.